lightnenz/Double-Take/2. Objective/Objective Overview.md

-- We want to create an interactive photography social game for photographers accross different skill levels
+- We want to create an interactive photography social game for photographers across different skill levels.
+- This platform will be used as a great way to get valuable feedback from others.
+- We are aiming to have an elo system